box/box-typescript-sdk-gen/docs/transfer.md

 - userId `string`
   - The ID of the user.
 Example: "12345"
-- requestBody `TransferOwnedFolderRequestBodyArg`
+- requestBody `TransferOwnedFolderRequestBody`
   - Request body of transferOwnedFolder method
-- queryParams `TransferOwnedFolderQueryParamsArg`
+- queryParams `TransferOwnedFolderQueryParams`
   - Query parameters of transferOwnedFolder method
-- headers `TransferOwnedFolderHeadersArg`
+- headers `TransferOwnedFolderHeaders`
   - Headers of transferOwnedFolder method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.